 Non-invasive knee treatment is the best option for recovery.
 However, to heal, you need extensive therapies.
 In other words, the care you get must be inclusive of all damaged tissues and structures.
 It is rare to find a single issue when it comes to knee problems.
-Often, there are various tissues are damaged including, the ligaments, muscles, tendons, cartilage, meniscus, and knee joint.
+Often, there are various tissues damaged, including the ligaments, muscles, tendons, cartilage, meniscus, and knee joint.
 Let’s go over some of the knee structures for a better understanding.

-Your knee joint is formed by the long bones of the leg.
+The long bones of the leg form your knee joint.
 The femur (thigh bone), tibia and fibula (shin bones) form the knee.
 The main weight-bearing bones of the knee are the femur and tibia.
-Your thighbone or femur transmits the weight of the body onto the knee joint.
-Movement, mobility, weight-bearing, and shock-absorbance are functions supported the meniscus.
+Your thigh bone or femur transmits the weight of the body onto the knee joint.
+Movement, mobility, weight-bearing, and shock-absorbance are functions that supported the meniscus.

 A meniscus is firmly attached on top of the tibia.
-It allows for weight bearing, shock absorbance and effortless gliding motions of the femur.
+It allows for weight-bearing, shock absorbance, and effortless gliding motions of the femur.
 The cartilage (slippery shiny) surface of the femur enables effortless, smooth gliding of the femur.
 The fibula is the smaller bone on the side of the leg, mainly for the attachment of muscles and connective tissues.
-A stable knee joint is one where the bones, meniscus and connective tissues are correctly aligned and held in place.
-Our clinical teams have the knowledge, experience and advanced therapy devices to fix and repair severe knee condition through our targeted knee pain treatment programs.
+A stable knee joint is one where the bones, meniscus, and connective tissues are correctly aligned and held in place.
+Our clinical teams have the knowledge, experience, and advanced therapy devices to fix and repair severe knee conditions through our targeted knee pain treatment programs.